What to know about the Supreme Court immunity ruling in Trump's 2020 election interference case

 An appeals court recently halted Trump's Georgia 2020 election interference case while it reviews the lower court judge’s ruling allowing Fulton County District Attorney Fani Willis to remain on the case.
 No trial date had been set in that case.

-Trump was supposed to go to trial in May in the other case brought by special counsel Jack Smith, over classified documents found at Trump's Mar-a-Lago estate after he left the White House.
+Trump was supposed to stand trial starting in May in the other case brought by Smith, o ver classified documents found at Trump's Mar-a-Lago estate after he left the White House.
 But U.S. District Judge Aileen Cannon canceled the trial date as the case got bogged down with legal issues.
 She has yet to schedule a new one.

+Last week, Cannon set the stage further delays by agreeing to revisit a ruling by another judge that permitted crucial evidence related to allegations of obstruction of justice by Trump to be introduced into the case.

+One of the arguments Cannon has entertained — that Smith was illegally appointed and that the case should be dismissed — got little traction with the Supreme Court.